Pronouns Teaching Resources

 Indefinite Pronouns

-These are pronouns that refer to people or things in a general or indefinite way.
+These pronouns refer to people or things in a general or indefinite way.

 - Examples include "anyone," "everyone," "something," "anything," "nothing" and "all."

-Looking for a list of pronouns to teach your students how the most common examples of this part of speech are used?
+Looking for a list of pronouns you can use to teach your students the most common examples of this part of speech and how they are used?
 Our teacher team has created that just for you!

 - He is used to refer to a male person or animal Example: "He is going to his dad's house after school."